bitcoin/bitcoin/doc/safety.md

 [Backing Up the Wallet](/doc/managing-wallets.md#backing-up-the-wallet)

 Do not buy _wallet.dat_ files from anywhere.
 There are several websites that sell such files to newbies.
-You can read more about the issue here: https://github.com/bitcoin-core/gui/issues/77#issuecomment-721927922
+Scammers modify _wallet.dat_ file to include a bogus ckey record.

 Understanding the difference between legacy and descriptor wallets:

-There is no XPUB in legacy wallets, `dumpwallet` will return private keys. `listdescriptors` can be used to get XPUB and XPRV for descriptor wallets.
+Be careful with RPC commands like `dumpwallet`, `dumpprivkey`, and `listdescriptors` with the "private" argument set to true.
+These commands reveal private keys, which should never be shared with third parties.

+Be careful with commands like `importdescriptor` if suggested by third parties, which can control future addresses created for incoming payments

 ### Other

+Be careful about accepting configuration changes and commands from third parties.
+Here is a non-exhaustive list of things that may go wrong:

 _*notify_ config and commandline options accept shell commands to be based on different events in Bitcoin Core.
-Be careful while using these options and ensure that the commands are safe either by manual inspection or restrictions/alerts in the system used.
+Ensure that the commands are safe either by manual inspection or restrictions/alerts in the system used.